 Emergency examination authorities

-- EEAs: Guidelines for Hospital and Health Services (PDF 301 kB)
+- EEAs: Information for Hospitals and Health Services (PDF 288 kB)

-- Guidelines for searches of person under EEAs (PDF 260 kB)
+- Information regarding searches of a person under an EEA (PDF 238 kB)

 - Emergency examination authority form (PDF 1164 kB)

 - Authority to transport person who absconds form (PDF 1778 kB)

 - Revocation of authority to transport person who absconds (PDF 609 kB)